-Notice that some of the value examples listed above aren’t provided online, but rather are fulfilled offline, such as a networking event or learning symposium.
-Regardless of how, when and where the value is provided it’s important to remember that the value offered is always for the benefit of the buyer.
+Notice that some of the value examples listed above aren’t provided online, but rather are fulfilled offline, such as at a networking event or learning symposium.
+Regardless of how, when, and where the value is provided it’s important to remember that the value offered is always for the benefit of the buyer.
 That doesn’t mean your business won’t find value in it either.
 Visitors provide their contact information (and their permission to contact them) in exchange for your value—and that leads us to the next step.

 3. Stay top of mind

-The most efficient method of contacting people is still email, so collecting their email address should be your number one priority.
+The most efficient method of contacting people is still email, so collecting their email addresses should be your number one priority.
 Why email?
-Though email has been around for forty years and we all complain about the amount of emails in our inbox, it’s not going away anytime soon, especially in our connected, mobile world.
+Though email has been around for forty years and we all complain about the number of emails in our inbox, it’s not going away anytime soon, especially in our connected, mobile world.
 Per an Ofcom.org study, over 80% of smartphone users say their number one phone activity is checking email.

 80% OF SMARTPHONE USERS SAY THEIR NUMBER ONE PHONE ACTIVITY IS CHECKING EMAIL.